apache/doris/docs/en/extending-doris/doris-on-es.md

 Parameter | Description
 ---|---
-**hosts** | ES Cluster Connection Address, maybe one or more node, load-balance is also accepted **index** | the related ES index name, can be alias, If you use doc_value, it is recommended to use the real index name **type** | the type for this index, If not specified, `_doc` will be used **user** | username for ES
+**hosts** | ES Cluster Connection Address, maybe one or more node, load-balance is also accepted **index** | the related ES index name, alias is supported, and if you use doc_value, you need to use the real name **type** | the type for this index, If not specified, `_doc` will be used **user** | username for ES
 **password** | password for the user